Lucius Papirius Cursor: First dictatorship and the quarrel with Rullianus (325 BC)

-The next year, Cursor was appointed dictator by the consul Lucius Furius Camillus because of his sickness that prevented him from leading the army against the Samnites.
+The next year, Cursor was appointed dictator by the consul Lucius Furius Camillus, who was too ill to lead the army against the Samnites.
 Cursor in turn chose Quintus Fabius Maximus Rullianus as his magister equitum.

 Livy tells that while they were already campaigning in Samnium, Cursor learnt that the auspices had not been properly taken and he had to redo the process in Rome.
 He left Rullianus on the field, but forbade him to engage the enemy.
-Rullianus nevertheless disobeyed when he heard of the presence of a reckless Samnite army, which he crushed at Imbrinium.
+Rullianus disobeyed when he heard of the presence of a reckless Samnite army, which he crushed at Imbrinium.
 He then burnt the spoils to prevent Cursor from using them in a triumph, and sent a letter to the senate about his victory.
 Once aware of his subordinate's disobedience, Cursor rushed to the camp and sentenced him to death.
 Despite supplications from the army, the senate, and the tribunes of the plebs, Cursor only withdrew his death order when Rullianus and his father Marcus Fabius Ambustus knelt and apologised before him.

 The story is very elaborate and most details are invented.
 Several modern historians have suggested it is an anticipation of the rivalry between the dictator Fabius Maximus (Rullianus' grandson) and his magister equitum Marcus Minucius Rufus in 217 BC.
 However, it is possible that the bare event—that Cursor and Rullianus quarrelled—is historical.
 Livy mentions that the story was told by Fabius Pictor, the first Roman historian and a relative of Rullianus.
-Perhaps some details—such as the episode of the burnt spoils—come from family tradition, or private archives within the Fabii.
+Perhaps some details—such as the episode of the burnt spoils—come from family tradition, or private archives kept by the Fabii.

 At the end of his dictatorship, Cursor vowed the construction of the Temple of Quirinus, which was finally dedicated by his son during his first consulship on 17 February 293.
 The temple was built on the top of the Quirinal Hill, east of the current Palazzo Barberini.
 The reason for the long delay (32 years) was possibly that the construction had to be funded by Cursor and also because his son waited until he became consul to make the dedication.
 This ceremony could only be summoned by a magistrate with imperium.
 The vowing of a temple to Quirinus by Cursor was the first time in Roman history that an individual pledged to build a temple on private money alone.
 The few temples built before were funded by the state, but Cursor's example was rapidly followed by many others in the third century, thanks to the rapid conquest of Italy by the Republic, which brought considerable booty.